Computer Information Systems

 The college’s computer repair and loaner program, which has been running for five years, provides about 160 computers a year to nonprofit organizations — from Work Opportunities across the street to schools in South Africa.

 - Donate your used computers, monitors, and peripheral devices.

-- Get low or no-cost repair of laptops and desktop computers including assistance with software installation and updates, virus removal, memory issues, and troubleshooting.
+- Get low or no-cost repair of laptops and desktop computers including assistance with software installation and updates, memory issues, and troubleshooting.